Parallelism (Gather Streams)

 The basic algorithm for the producer side process of a Parallelism operator with its Logical Operation set to Gather Streams is as shown below:

 Note that this flowchart is a simplification.
 It does not show the details of what happens when the producer side process tries to push a packet of rows to the consumer side (this is shown in more detail below).
-It also doesn’t show the details of how a parallel plan starts up is execution.
+It also doesn’t show the details of how a parallel plan starts up its execution.
 (Paul White has written an excellent series of articles to describe specifically the startup phase: Part 1, Part 2, Part 3, Part 4, Part 5).

 When one of the processes on the producer side has completely filled its packet, or when it has a partially filled packet when the end of data has been reached, then that producer side process pushes the packet to the consumer.
 This process of pushing a packet to the consumer has its own logic, as follows:

-Here, the “Packet empty?” test checks whether the packet corresponding to this thread on the consumer process is empty.
+Here, the “Empty packet?” test checks whether the packet corresponding to this thread on the consumer process is empty.
 If this is not the case, then the consumer side process is still working on the rows sent from this thread in a previous packet, and the producer side on this thread will have to wait until an empty packet is once more available.
 The producer side processes on the other threads do not have to wait for this; they can continue to work.

 Once the consumer side packet is empty, the “Push packet” process moves the data in the packet on the producer side to the correct packet on the consumer side, by first copying the data to the packet on the consumer side, and then removing it from the packet on the producer side.